mkuegeler/5d_symbols/README.md

 Fivedeen symbol libraries

-this is the stand alone javascript version of symbol libraries in SVG.
+This is the stand alone javascript version of symbol libraries in SVG.
 The initial library includes a set of business process symbols which can be used in HTML context.